restarian/brace_umd/Readme.md

 	"paths": {
 		//"": nodeRequire.resolve("").replace(/\.js\s*$/, "")
 	},
-	// We do not optimize here so all of the individually built modules will keep their structure.
 	"wrap": {
 		"start": config.suffix === "_umd" && nodeRequire("brace_umd").wrap_start || "",
 		// Add an anonymous definition.